 Suppliers resend invoices when they haven't received confirmation of receipt.
 The same invoice enters the system through multiple channels: the original arrives by email, a copy comes through a supplier portal, and a paper version shows up in the post.
 Without a systematic duplicate check before capture, the same invoice gets processed twice.

-Duplicate payments are one of the most costly AP errors because they often go undetected until the supplier reconciliation or, worse, until the supplier themselves raises it (or doesn't).
+Duplicate payments are one of the most costly AP errors because they often go undetected until supplier reconciliation.
 In Sage Pastel, duplicate checking depends on the clerk entering invoice numbers consistently.
-A subtle difference in formatting, such as "INV-2026-0441" versus "2026-0441", can bypass the system's duplicate detection entirely.
+A subtle difference in formatting, such as "INV-2026-0441" versus "2026-0441", can bypass duplicate detection.

 Reconciliation and Month-End Pressure

 With 20 suppliers, monthly reconciliation is manageable.
 With 200 suppliers, it becomes a significant workload.
-Each supplier's statement must be matched against your records, and each reconciling item, whether it is an invoice not yet captured, a credit note in dispute, or a payment not yet reflected, requires individual investigation.
-Five outstanding items per supplier across 150 suppliers means 750 individual items to investigate, resolve, or carry forward.
+Each supplier statement must be matched against your records, and each reconciling item, whether it is an invoice not yet captured, a credit note in dispute, or a payment not yet reflected, requires investigation.

-These pain points persist across South African finance functions for a structural reason: most organisations still rely on manual processes.
-According to a 2026 study published in Frontiers in Robotics and AI, only 37% of 100 surveyed professional accountants in South Africa reported that their organisations currently use robotic process automation.
-Another 30% planned to adopt it within the year, and 33% had no plans to adopt it at all.
-Until creditors clerk automation reaches broader adoption, these manual bottlenecks will remain the daily reality for most AP teams.
+These pain points persist across South African finance functions because many organisations still rely on manual processes.
+According to a 2026 Frontiers in Robotics and AI study, 37% of 100 surveyed professional accountants in South Africa said their organisations currently use robotic process automation, while 30% planned adoption within the year and 33% had no plans to adopt it.

 How Invoice Data Extraction Fits the Creditors Clerk Workflow